 One of the biggest thrills of gardening is watching the seeds you plant turn into little seedlings a week or so later.
 But seedling issues can cause those new, little shoots to die.
 Why did my seedling die, you ask?
 Read on for information on common seedling problems and tips on how to save seedlings.

 When you go to the effort of placing a little seed in the soil and nurturing it until it germinates, it is wrenching when the little seedling dies.
 This happens to most gardeners on occasion, and it’s always a disappointment.

 You may also be interested in learning about methods for protecting seedlings.
-But first you need to understand the conditions a seed needs to germinate and what a seedling needs to thrive.
+But first, you need to understand the conditions a seed needs to germinate and what a seedling needs to thrive.

 To start protecting seedlings, you need an understanding of common seedling problems and their causes.
 Often, seedling issues involve improper cultural care of the seed and/or seedling.
-Many factors are required for successful germination of seeds.
-These include the growing medium, the temperature, moisture, sunlight and air circulation.
+Many factors are required for the successful germination of seeds.
+These include the growing medium, the temperature, moisture, sunlight, and air circulation.
 These same factors impact the health of the seedlings.